axibase/atsd/api/data/series/interpolate.md

 Response:

-In the `OUTER` mode the values outside of the selection interval are used to interpolate leading and trailing values.
+With `OUTER` mode, values outside of the selection interval are used to interpolate leading and trailing values.

 ```ls
 | datetime         | value |